mnot/I-D/rfc5988bis/draft.md

 Multiple "hreflang" attributes on a single link-value indicate that multiple languages are available from the indicated resource.

-The ABNF for the `hreflang` parameter value is:
+The ABNF for the `hreflang` parameter's value is:
 ~~~ abnf2616
   Language-Tag
 ~~~